Crystal Identification

 Green to purple coloring.
 Somewhere between clear and opque.
 Learn more about Fluorite >

 But you can also take a look around the website and see even more examples of crystals and what they look like.
-For example, you could head to the 'amethyst collection' and get a look at tons of different amethyst varieties!
+For example, you could head to the 'amethyst crystals' and get a look at tons of different amethyst varieties because each product listed is going to be unique!
+Or perhaps looking at crystals by color, or by the stone type might help you with your identification.

 - - - - -